ResearchKit/MyHeartCounts/readme.md

 License
 =======

-The source in the CardioHealth repository is made available under the following license unless another license is explicitly identified:
+The source in the MyHeartCounts repository is made available under the following license unless another license is explicitly identified:

 ```